Basis Sets¶

 - Studies of electron correlation effects

-- Validation of VQE results against established classical methods (CCSD, FCI)
+- Validation of VQE results against classical methods (CCSD, FCI)

 Selection Guide¶

 The appropriate basis set depends on the objectives and constraints of the simulation.
-The following recommendations are drawn from experimental experience with the Quantum Pipeline framework.
+The following recommendations incorporate experience from both the thesis experiments (STO-3G, cc-pVDZ) and v2.0.0 verification runs (STO-3G, 6-31G).

 | Use Case | Recommended Basis Set | Rationale |